RFLATUL/BroCode/README.md

 # Steering System

-Steering is provided by a **REV Robotics 2000 Series Dual Mode Servo** mounted using a GoBILDA servo frame.

-The steering mechanism requires controlled angular positioning, so the servo provides a more appropriate interface than a simple uncontrolled motor.
+Steering is provided by the **RoboKits India UltraTorque Servo**, mounted securely on the front of the robot.
+The servo was selected for its high torque and precise angular control, allowing the robot to make fast and accurate steering corrections.

-Mechanical play was treated as an important source of error.
+Mechanical play wastreated as an important source of error.
 If the linkage or servo mounting moves under load, the same software command can produce different physical steering angles.

 The steering loop is: